rniemeyer/knockout-sortable/README.md

     This option can be passed in the binding or configured globally by setting `ko.bindingHandlers.sortable.afterMove`.
 This callback also receives the `event` and `ui` objects as the second and third arguments.

+* **hovering** - specify a function to execute while an item is being dragged over a potential location.
+This function receives an object for its first argument that contains the following information:
+    * `arg.item` - the actual item being moved
+    * `arg.sourceIndex` - the position of the item in the original observableArray
+    * `arg.sourceParent` - the original observableArray
+    * `arg.sourceParentNode` - the container node of the original list.
+Useful if moving items between lists, but within a single array.
+The value of `this` in the callback will be the target container node.
+    * `arg.targetIndex` - the targeted position of the item in the destination observableArray
+    * `arg.targetParent` - the destination observableArray

+    This option can be passed in the binding or configured globally by setting `ko.bindingHandlers.sortable.afterMove`.
+This callback also receives the `event` and `ui` objects as the second and third arguments.
+Warning: this callback might be called multiple times for the same target location.

 * **dragged** - specify a function to execute after a draggable item has been dropped into a sortable.
 This callback receives the drag item as the first argument, the `event` as the second argument, and the `ui` object as the third argument.
 If the function returns a value, then it will be used as item that is dropped into the sortable.
 This can be used as an alternative to the original item including a `clone` function.

 * **isEnabled** - specify whether the sortable widget should be enabled.
 If this is an observable, then it will enable/disable the widget when the observable's value changes.
 This option can be passed in the binding or configured globally by setting `ko.bindingHandlers.sortable.isEnabled`.